mrhrifat/linux-unijoy/README.md

 8. Click on right top corner `Add`

 ## How To Use
-1. Now you can see `en` on desktop top right corner
+1. Now you can see `en` on desktop top right corner.
+If not `restart` your system.
 2. Press `super/windows + space` to change keyboard layout
 3. It will show `বা‌` at same position
 4. ‌‌‌‌‌Now you can type **Bengali** on **Linux (Ubuntu)**